uwx/PlayniteCustomSteamCovers/README.md

 ## Usage

-In your Playnite settings, go to Metadata Sources > Custom Steam Covers, and set the path to your Steam userdata folder.
+In your Playnite add-ons menu, go to Extensions settings > Metadata Sources > Custom Steam Covers, and set the path to your Steam userdata folder.

 After that, simply use Edit Game Details > Download Metadata to download with the Custom Steam Covers metadata source.
 You can also configure it to be used on all metadata downloads by going to Settings > Metadata.